RishikeshDarunte/Online-NGO-Management/README.md

 ## 📄 License

-This project is developed for **academic and educational purposes** as part of the CDAC curriculum.
+This project is developed for **academic and educational purposes** as part of the DBATU curriculum.

 ---